 I believe my father had diverticulosis, but he won't really discuss it with me.
 What is diveritculosis, and what should I know about having a loved one who has suffered it?
 Should he be eating a special diet to accommodate that history?

 However, occasionally they can get blocked off by some stool and become infected.
 When a diverticula becomes infected it is called diverticulitis.
 The symptoms of diverticulitis are pain in the left side of the abdomen, fever, loss of appetite, and constipation.
 It is treated with antibiotics, bowel rest (not eating), and intravenous fluids.
 Sometimes diverticulitis can cause an abscess which would need to be surgically drained.
 If someone gets a second bout of diverticulitis, then usually we recommend that the portion of the affected colon (most often the sigmoid portion) be removed to prevent it from occurring again.
 People with diverticulosis can reduce their likelihood of getting diverticulitis by eating a high fiber diet and avoiding foods such as popcorn, nuts, and seeds.
 I suggest that you have your father schedule an appointment with his primary care physician.
 He or she can take a detailed history of his symptoms and perform a thorough physical exam.
 Your father can then get an idea of what the next best step is.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.